Pahari people (Nepal): Lifestyle

-The Paharis, like the Madhesis are not an agricultural people although a majority also rely on other activities for supplementary income.
+The Paharis, like the Madhesis, are not an agricultural people, although a majority also rely on other activities for supplementary income.
 Cultivating terraces on the hillsides, their chief crops are potatoes and rice.
 Other crops include wheat, barley, onions, tomatoes, tobacco, and other vegetables.
 Pahari farmers raise water buffalo, sheep, goats, and cattle.

-Most higher-caste Paharis are military men, farmers and civil servants, while lower-caste Paharis hold a variety of occupations including goldsmiths, leather workers, tailors, musicians, drummers, and sweepers.
-Most Paharis spin wool, however only lower-castes weave fabrics.
+Most higher-caste Paharis are military men, farmers and civil servants, while lower-caste Paharis hold a variety of occupations, including goldsmithing, leather working, tailoring, music, drumming, and sweeping.
+Most Paharis spin wool; however, only members of lower castes weave fabrics.
 Upper-caste Paharis, namely Chhetri and its Thakuri sub-caste, held a virtual monopoly on government and military offices throughout the Shah Dynasty (1768–2008).